-Habitat Botanicals along with being vegan and cruelty-free, is also zero waste!
+Long Weekend along with being vegan and cruelty-free is also zero waste!
 That means none of their products contribute to plastic waste and are great for the environment.
-Their deodorant product comes in a compostable push-up tube and has many different scent options such as: lavender, fresh citrus, cucumber mint, and more!
+Their deodorant product comes in a compostable push-up tube and has many different scent options such as lavender, fresh citrus, cucumber mint, and more!
 Their products also have a high-performance standard, which means they are highly effective.

 Crystal Deodorant is a great option for those that are looking to neutralize odor.
-It uses natural mineral salts which neutralizes odor.
+It uses natural mineral salts which neutralize odor.
 It’s also free of aluminum chlorohydrate, aluminum zirconium, parabens, and phthalates.
 It only contains one ingredient!
-It’s also very cost effective as one salt deodorant will last you for a year!
+It’s also very cost-effective as one salt deodorant will last you for a year!
 The downside is that it does not stop you from sweating.
 It also comes in deodorizing wipes.

 Vegan and Cruelty-Free Antiperspirants